aroradaman/windows-networking/docs/index.md

 ## Contributors !

+This is a grass roots effort !!!!!

-Please make PRs to https://github.com/aroradaman/windows-networking/ if you want to help us with this site, or file issues.
+*Please make PRs to https://github.com/aroradaman/windows-networking/* and help us !!!!!!!!

+if you want to help us with this site, or file issues.
 Our goal is to make windows on kubernetes networking problems fun to work on and easy to document.
 We dont have a particularly high bar for PRs!